 • enhance productivity and value for money

-• help the NHS support broader social and economic development
+• help the NHS support broader social and economic development.

 Integrated Care Strategy

-The ICP has produced an integrated care strategy on how to meet the health and wellbeing needs of the population in the Black Country.
-The strategy which is available to download below, builds on and compliments the work of the Health and Wellbeing Boards in each area, but looks at the additionality that can be brought through system level working.
+The strategy which is available to download below, builds on and complements the work of the Health and Wellbeing Boards in each area, but looks at the few things we can do by working together across the whole Black Country.

 Meet our partnership committee members